-Valued at approximately $92,000 toward the full 24-month Vanderbilt Executive MBA program, the sponsorship is awarded annually to one nonprofit executive.
-Executives and senior staff members of any Middle Tennessee 501(c)3 organization who have demonstrated commitment to serving in the nonprofit sector are eligible to apply; the recipient is announced by April 30 each year.
+Valued at approximately $95,000 toward the full 24-month Vanderbilt Executive MBA program, the sponsorship is awarded annually to one nonprofit executive.
+Executives and senior staff members of any qualified 501(c)3 organization who have demonstrated commitment to serving in the nonprofit sector are eligible to apply; the recipient is announced by April 30 each year.

 The Nonprofit Sponsorship is not available to Americas MBA for Executives students.